spandanx/DAudit/README.md

 # DECENTRALISED AUDIT APPLICATION

-This application is to track the transfer of funds(or bills) between different departments for different projects.
+This application is to track the transfer of funds(or bills) between different departments for different projects in an organization.

 ## Technologies used